 There is a clear link between pupil attendance and the educational outcomes on a daily basis and by the end of each Key Stage.

 Over time, this amount of lost learning inevitably has consequences with regards to SATs.
 Evidence shows that, on average, the lower the attendance the lower the SATs score.
-The table below shows the Year 6 data from the 2017 tests.
+The table below shows the Year 6 data from the 2017 tests and the average score for children in particular attendance categories.
 Please note that children are expected to achieve a score of at least 100 to be at the national expectation.